LearnSocial Media / Entertainment

 In-Feed Advertising

-Native video advertisements and branded hashtags.
+Native video ads, Spark Ads, and branded hashtag challenges.

-TikTok Shop
+TikTok Shop (Commerce)

 Live Gifting

-Users purchasing virtual coins to tip creators.
+Users buying virtual coins to tip creators during live streams.

 Data & Infrastructure40%